srinadh99/AstroFormer/README.md

 **A Unified Framework for Integrating Photometry and Imaging in Astronomy using Cross-Attention Transformers**

 AstroFormer explores modern deep learning architectures, specifically Cross-Attention Vision Transformers, to synergistically integrate heterogeneous astronomical data types—photometric parameters and multi-band imaging data.
-AstroFormer aims to enhance the performance, efficiency, and generalization capabilities of models applied to fundamental astronomical tasks by processing these modalities within a single, unified framework, moving beyond traditional methods that often process data streams separately before late-stage fusion.
+AstroFormer aims to enhance the performance, efficiency, and generalization capabilities of models applied to fundamental astronomical tasks by processing these modalities within a unified framework, moving beyond traditional methods that often process data streams separately before late-stage fusion.
 The core idea is to leverage photometric information (like brightness, colours, and concentration indices) to *guide* the feature extraction process from imaging data.
 This is achieved by employing a cross-attention mechanism where photometric features act as *queries*, probing the *keys* and *values* derived from image patches.
 This allows the model to learn intricate cross-modal correlations and focus on visual details most relevant given the photometric context of the source.

 ## Applications